EESSI/docs/docs/test-suite/writing-portable-tests.md

     hooks.req_memory_per_node(self, app_mem_req=mem_required)
 ```

-In this case, however, the memory consumption is so low per process that we won't go through that effort, and simply request 256 MiB per task that is launched on a node.
+In this case, however, the memory consumption per process is low enough that we don't have go through that effort, and generously request 256 MiB per task that is launched on a node.
 Thus, we call our hook using:

 ```python
 @run_after('setup')